Best Things To Do In Florence In 1 Day

 Climbing Brunelleschi's dome is one of the must-see sights in the city of Florence.
 To do so, you will have to overcome a total of 463 steps, but, believe me, it is worth it.

 The dome of the Duomo is one of the most spectacular works of the Renaissance, it has a diameter of 46 meters and a height of 114 meters.
 Regarding the interior decoration, it is characterized by a representation of scenes of the Last Judgment, the work of Giorgio Vasari and Federico Zuccari.
-I recommend you to book tickets for the Brunelleschi Dome in advance so you don't miss your ticket and get ready to enjoy one of the best views of the city of Florence.

-Book tickets for the Brunelleschi Dome
+Book tickets for the Dome of Brunelleschi

 Be dazzled by the Baptistery